 Merchant Promotions can significantly improve your Bing Shopping optimization by creating a sense of urgency for people to act on the promotion.
 Special offers help your ads stand out from the competition.

 Use Automated Bidding Technology

-There are so many strategies advertising managers can utilize to optimize their Shopping campaigns that it’s humanly impossible to pursue them all.
+There are so many strategies advertising managers can use to optimize their Shopping campaigns that it’s humanly impossible to pursue them all.
 Google addresses this issue for advertisers by offering bidding features to manage much of this work automatically.
-While Bing also offers some automated bidding options, not all of the features are available for Shopping campaigns.
+Bing also offers automated bidding options, however not all of the features are available for Shopping campaigns.

 However, it is possible to use a third-party platform like QuanticMind to automatically optimize Bing Shopping bids.
 Some benefits of utilizing QuanticMind’s automated bidding technology include: